Cross-correlation of Planck CMB lensing with DESI galaxy groups: DATA

 \subsection{DESI group samples}

-The Y20 catalog is constructed from the DESI Legacy Imaging Survey DR8, with a halo-based group finder.
-Each group is assigned an estimated total halo mass, \{ra, dec\} of the brightest galaxy, photometric redshift, richness $N_{\rm g}$, etc. Fig.\,\ref{fig:nz} shows the redshift distribution of groups with $N_{\rm g}\geq 5$, in the three tomographic bins ($0.1<z\leq 0.33$, $0.33<z\leq 0.67$, $0.67<z<1$).
+The Y21 catalog is constructed from the DESI Legacy Imaging Survey DR8, with a halo-based group finder.
+Each group is assigned an estimated total halo mass (estimated based on abundance matching), \{ra, dec\} of the brightest galaxy, photometric redshift, richness $N_{\rm g}$ (the number of member galaxies in each group), etc \citep{Yang2020}.
+Fig.\,\ref{fig:nz} shows the redshift distribution of groups with $N_{\rm g}\geq 5$, in the three tomographic bins ($0.1<z\leq 0.33$, $0.33<z\leq 0.67$, $0.67<z<1$).
 Table. \ref{tab:list} lists the total number of groups in each redshift bin.
 The first two redshift bins have $0.8$M and $1.1$M groups respectively.
 The last redshift bin has only $0.1$M groups.
 But these groups have stronger clustering and redshifts closer to the peak of the lensing kernel.
-Therefore they produce significant cross-correlation S/N. We also divide groups in each redshift bin into two mass bins of the equal amount of groups.
+Therefore they produce significant cross-correlation S/N. We also divide groups in each redshift bin into two mass bins of an equal amount of groups.
+Fig.\,\ref{fig:mass_distribution} show the mass distribution of groups with three redshift bins. $\log M_{\rm div}$ is defined as the mass of dividing the groups into two mass bins that have an equal quantity of groups.
+As expected, $\log M_{\rm div}$ increases with redshift, what we could observe in higher redshift are more massive galaxy groups.